doolin/hrecipe/readme.txt

 = 0.5.8.3 =
 * More UJS cleanups.
 Started removing custom javascript code in favor of future proofing with WordPress builtin code.
 * Better descriptions added for readme and plugin source file.
+* New screenshots explaining new data entry one per line for ingredients and instructions.

 = 5.8.2 =
 * Settings link now fixed to work from Plugins page.